Automated Budget Reporting and Forecasting at Kiel City

 - Provide flexible and programming-free (ad-hoc) analysis functions for all staff members responsible for the reports

-To ensure all the project requirements were met in the most optimal way, the Board Decision-Making Platform was chosen.
-In addition to a wide range of business intelligence and analytics functions offered by the platform, Board also features comprehensive planning capabilities, enabling the mapping of individual forecasting and planning processes.
+To ensure all the project requirements were met in the most optimal way, the Board Intelligent Planning Platform was chosen.
+In addition to a wide range of analytics functions offered by the platform, Board also features comprehensive planning capabilities, enabling the mapping of individual forecasting and planning processes.

 The Board solution: Standardized budget reporting, streamlined forecasting processes, and an interactive dashboard for policymakers